googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 Format 5 is used to specify a sweep gradient fill.
 For general information about sweep gradients, see 5.7.11.1.2.4.

 The PaintSweepGradient table has a ColorLine subtable.
-The ColorLine table format is specified in 5.7.11.2.4.
+For the ColorLine table format, see 5.7.11.2.4.
 For background information on the color line, see 5.7.11.1.2.1.

 For information about applying a fill to a shape, see 5.7.11.1.3.